leealso/AZ203/paas/mobile.md

 ## Objectives
 * Coding pattern for implementing offline sync in the mobile client.
-* Create App Service using the Azure CLI.

 ## What is Azure Mobile Apps?
 Azure Mobile Apps are a specific type of Azure App Service to support mobile applications, and bring along all of the features of App Services.